mahmut-gundogdu/abp-material-validation-demo/Readme.md

 # How to use Angular Material with Validation On ABP

-ABP framework  (angular) has its own validation mechanism.
-By default It may problem with Angular material.
-In this example, I want to show how to use ABP clientside validation with Material (ngx-validate)
+The ABP framework (Angular) has its own validation mechanism. default settings  may cause issues with Angular Material.
+In this example, I want to show how to use ABP client-side validation with Angular Material (ngx-validate).

 ### Creating project

 I use that settings.
 `abp new BookStoreMaterial -t app-nolayers -u angular -dbms SQLite --theme basic -csf`

-BE and Theme option is a little bit off topic due that I choosed most simples one.
+The Backend and Theme option is a little bit off-topic since I chose the simplest one.

 ### Add angular material in project.

-To add Angular Material to your project, you can use the `ng add` command.
+To add Angular Material to your project, you can use the ng add command.
 Open your terminal and navigate to the root directory of your project.
 Then, run the following command:

 ```
 ng add @angular/material
 ```

-This command will install Angular Material and its dependencies, as well as configure your project to use Angular Material.
+Using this command, you can set up your project to use Angular Material and install all of its dependencies:

 ### Form Validation
-we have simple form with validation rule
+We have simple form with validation rules

 ```js
 this.form = this.formBuilder.group({